sandreza/MarkovChainHammer.jl/docs/src/API/Discrete Time/empirical_transfer_operators.md

 # [Data-driven Transfer Operators](@id sec:empirical_transfer_operators)

 [Previously](@ref sec:transfer_operators), we have seen how to construct a transfer operator from a Markov chain.
 In this section, we will see how to construct a transfer operator from data.
-This is useful when we do not have access to the underlying Markov chain, but we have access to data that we can use to estimate the transfer operator.
+This is useful when we don't know the underlying transfer operator.

 For example, suppose that we have the Markov chain